 Students receive intensive language instruction in French focused on improving their speaking, reading, and writing ability.
 Students are placed in intensive intermediate or advanced classes and gain additional language practice in homestays, lectures, and field visits.
 Students also receive basic oral instruction in Fulfulde while in Ngaoundéré.

-While in Yaoundé, students are able to learn Central African modern and traditional dances during an average of four sessions.
-The dance professor, Patrick Roger, has been associated with the program for more than ten years and is also a professional drummer.
+Students are able to learn Central African modern and traditional dances, offered at the end of each week in Yaoundé.
+The dance professor, Patrick Roger, has been associated with the program for more than ten years and is a professional drummer.
 Patrick offers classes in drumming and instruction in making traditional instruments such as the Nvet and Balafon.

 Group research project

 Students participate in a group research project focused on a development issue in Cameroon.
 Students are divided into small groups and are encouraged to choose a development topic not covered by the program and research the topic using interview and survey methods.
 The group project helps students prepare for the ISP period as they become aware of the realities of doing research in Cameroon.
 The project also gives students the opportunity to work as a team and manage group dynamics.

 Students spend four weeks engaged in an Independent Study Project (ISP), with the opportunity to pursue original research on a topic of particular interest to them.
 The ISP is conducted in Yaoundé or in another approved location in Cameroon appropriate to the project.

 - Bilingualism and the media

 - The makossa style of music